dsanthak/Packaging-Fundamentals-of-Design-and-Testing/README.md

      |QFN (Quad Flat No-lead)	| Exposed pad package without leads; pads are on the bottom for better thermal and electrical performance.|
      |DFN (Dual Flat No-lead)	| Like QFN but with pads only on two sides.
 Very compact.|

-  ✅ Advantages of Leadframe Packages
+  ✅ Advantages of Leadframe Packages<br/>
-      - Cost-Effective: Simple to manufacture, suitable for high-volume production.
+      - Cost-Effective: Simple to manufacture, suitable for high-volume production.<br/>
-      - Mature Technology: Well-established, with proven reliability.
+      - Mature Technology: Well-established, with proven reliability.<br/>
-      - Good Electrical Performance: Low parasitic inductance for many applications.
+      - Good Electrical Performance: Low parasitic inductance for many applications.<br/>
-      - Scalable: Available in a wide range of pin counts and sizes.
+      - Scalable: Available in a wide range of pin counts and sizes.<br/>
-      - Thermal Options: Versions like QFN with exposed thermal pads provide better heat dissipation.
+      - Thermal Options: Versions like QFN with exposed thermal pads provide better heat dissipation.<br/>

-  ❌ Limitations
+  ❌ Limitations<br/>
-      - Limited I/O Density: Compared to advanced packaging (e.g., BGA or flip-chip).
+      - Limited I/O Density: Compared to advanced packaging (e.g., BGA or flip-chip).<br/>
-      - Thermal and Electrical Performance: May not meet requirements for very high-performance systems.
+      - Thermal and Electrical Performance: May not meet requirements for very high-performance systems.<br/>
-      - Size: Leaded versions (like DIP and SOP) can be bulky compared to modern alternatives.
+      - Size: Leaded versions (like DIP and SOP) can be bulky compared to modern alternatives.<br/>

-  💡 Applications of Leadframe Packages
+  💡 Applications of Leadframe Packages<br/>
       - Consumer electronics
       - Automotive electronics
       - Power management ICs